 Her research focuses on microbial stress responses, with an emphasis on mechanisms of energy generation and survival when oxygen is scarce.
 The contexts that motivate her work span ancient sedimentary deposits to chronic infections yet are linked by similar physiological questions.
 Newman has been honored as a David and Lucille Packard Fellow in Science and Engineering and a fellow of the American Academy of Microbiology.

 Newman received her BA degree in German studies from Stanford University and her PhD in environmental engineering from MIT.
 She was a postdoctoral fellow at Harvard Medical School in the Microbiology and Molecular Genetics Department.
 Newman won the National Academy of Sciences Award in Molecular Biology for her “discovery of microbial mechanisms underlying geologic processes,” and in 2016 she received yet another prestigious award: a MacArthur Foundation fellowship.

-Schlicher has a BS degree in chemistry from Indiana University, a PhD in bio-organic chemistry from the University of Illinois and an MBA from the Kellogg Graduate School of Management at Northwestern University.
+She holds a BS in chemistry from Indiana University, a PhD in organic chemistry from the University of Illinois at Urbana-Champaign, and an MBA from Northwestern University.

 Shapiro employs a bacterial model system to probe fundamental aspects of developmental biology.
 Following her graduate studies in molecular biology and biochemistry, she went on to make major advances in understanding the genetic and molecular decision-making process that directs an asymmetric cell division yielding cells of different cell fates, akin to the process carried out by stem cells in higher organisms.